jweidley/EX-L2-Config-Builder/README.md

 # Running Playbook
 1. Update master-vars.yml file with specifics for your network.
 See in file instructions.
-2. Update files under group_vars/all with specifics for your network.
+2. Update the access_ports.yml file for each access switch under host_vars/.
 See in file instructions.
+3. Update files under group_vars/all with specifics for your network.
+See in file instructions.
-3. a.
+4. a.
 Build configs: ansible-playbook build.yml
-3. b.
+4. b.
 Build configs & deploy: ansible-playbook -i inventory build_deploy.yml
-4. Generated configs are in the ./Configs directory
+5. Generated configs are in the ./Configs directory

-# TODO
-- Provide a way to add access switch specific user interface VLAN configurations